 3.1 Definitions

-traffic classification (TCLAS): The specification of certain parameter values to identify the medium access control (MAC) service data units (MSDUs) belonging to a particular traffic stream (TS).
-The classification process, performed above the MAC service access point (MAC_SAP) at a quality-of-service (QoS) access point (AP), uses the parameter values for a given TS to examine each incoming MSDU and determine whether this MSDU belongs to that TS.
-TCLAS might also occur at non-access-point (non-AP) QoS station (STA) with multiple streams.
+traffic classification (TCLAS): The specification of certain parameter values to identify a Protocol Data Unit (PDU) or the medium access control (MAC) service data unit (MSDU).
+The classification process may be performed above the MAC service access point (MAC_SAP), within the MLME, or within the MAC, based on the type of classification.

-NOTE—However, such classification is beyond the scope of this standard.

 traffic filter: A set of traffic specifications defined by the use of traffic classification (TCLAS) elements that are utilized by the traffic filtering service (TFS) to identify specific allowed frames.